nusenu/tor-relay-operator-ids-trust-information/README.md

 ```
 1. check whether these IDs are already in the local cache of trusted operators
 1. ensure example.org and example.net exist
-1. add them to the list of trusted operator IDs
+1. add them to the list of trusted AROIs
 1. repeat the first 3 steps for example.org (but not for example.net because it has the recursion flag set to 0)

+When there are multiple pointers (`trusted-aroi.txt` entries) from distinct origins to a given AROI, as soon
+as at least one has the recursion flag set, recursive discovery is performed.

 ### Caching and Re-validation